lgbouma/eres21/content/faq.md

 ## Will it be just postdocs and PhD students?
 More senior researchers and undergraduates are also encouraged to register and participate.
-We do envision though that the majority of the scientific talks will be given by postdocs and PhD students.
+We do envision though that the majority of the scientific talks will be given by postdocs and PhD students, primarily at East coast institutions.

 ## How long will the talks be?
 Final decisions will be made once the organizing committee reviews the